ComposableFi/composable/docs/docs/networks/picasso/token-transparency.md

 #### Crowdloan Pallet Funds

-Are located at the crowdloan pallet: 5w3oyasYQg6vkbxZKeMG8Dz2evBw1P7Xr7xhVwk4qwwFkm8u
+Are located at the crowdloan pallet: `5w3oyasYQg6vkbxZKeMG8Dz2evBw1P7Xr7xhVwk4qwwFkm8u`

 A detailed list of the crowdloan contributions and rewards can be found [on our GitHub](https://github.com/ComposableFi/composable/blob/main/docs/docs/networks/picasso/crowdloan-contributors/crowdloan-logs.csv).

+#### IBC Escrow Address

+The IBC escrow address is an intermediary protocol owned address on Picasso that temporarily holds assets during cross-chain transfers to ensure secure and trust-minimised communication.
+It is following account: `5z7QRVsBvf7BiS4Erw74GzmJU1BNiJ1dwKoJ9Z7t6b6hDrBA`
 #### Token Purchasers' Funds

 Token purchasers’ funds have been loaded into a vesting pallet and